 For the final step of the argument, notice that the case we are describing is one wherein what’s being compared are two bodies of truth where, if any version of atomism about truth is true, each body of truth has the same cardinality:

-[I[f there is any number of truths at all, then it is an infinite number, presumably a very large infinity.
-So the two alethic complements each contain infinitely many truths—and importantly and most plausibly, the same order of infinity.
+[I]f there is any number of truths at all, then it is an infinite number, presumably a very large infinity.
+So the two alethic complements each contain infinitely many truths – and importantly and most plausibly, the same order of infinity.
 So we have a difference in how much truth each contains without any difference in the cardinality of the truths that each contains.
 (9Treanor 2018, 1062)

 noindent